Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 </details>

-*Note: Related codes can be found in the `visual` file in the "Data Description" folder of this project.*
+*Note: Related codes can be found in the 'visual' file in the "Data description" folder of this project.*

 ## 2. Model Setups